Deep Learning-Based Estimation and Goodness-of-Fit for Large-Scale Confirmatory Item Factor Analysis: Implementation and Experiments

-We assessed overall fit for the proposed five-factor model (FFM) across random starts using KNN- and NN-based exact and approximate C2STs.
-The large sample size required minor modifications to how the classifiers were implemented.
-Specifically, we fitted the KNNs using a random subsample of $2.5\%$ of the training set observations to ensure that fitting was not computationally intensive, and we did not apply weight decay to the NNs given that large sample sizes often mitigate overfitting.
-For approximate C2STs, we set $\delta = 0.025$ to test $H_0 : \acc = 0.525$ against $H_1 : \acc > 0.525$, which amounts to testing whether the proposed FFM is capable of synthesizing item response patterns that can only be distinguished from real item response patterns $52.5 \%$ of the time (i.e., at slightly better than chance).
+We assessed overall fit for the proposed five-factor model (FFM) across random starts using exact C2STs and C2ST-As.
+For C2ST-As, we set $\delta = 0.05$ to test $H_0 : \acc = 0.55$ against $H_1 : \acc > 0.55$, which amounts to testing whether the proposed FFM is capable of synthesizing item response patterns that can only be distinguished from real item response patterns $55 \%$ of the time (i.e., at slightly better than chance).
 C2ST results are presented in Table~\ref{tab:3}.
-The fitted KNNs obtained much lower test set accuracies than the fitted NNs ($M = 0.67$ for KNNs vs. $M = 0.83$ for NNs), echoing the typical finding that NNs outperform KNNs when $J$ is large.
-All KNN- and NN-based C2STs rejected $H_0$ at signficance level $\alpha = 0.05$ ($\hat{p} < 0.0001$), suggesting that the FFM did not fit the data ``well enough''.
-Importantly, all tests were fast: accounting for both sampling synthetic data and fitting the classifier, KNN-based C2STs took around $20$ seconds and NN-based C2STs took around $15$ seconds.
+Fitted NNs obtained high test set accuracies ($M = 0.81$, $SD = 0.01$) and all C2STs rejected $H_0$ at signficance level $\alpha = 0.05$ ($\hat{p} < 0.0001$), suggesting that the FFM did not fit the data ``well enough''.
+Importantly, tests were fast: accounting for both sampling synthetic data and fitting the NN, C2STs took around one minute.

 We next assessed piece-wise fit by computing PIs for fitted classifiers accross random starts, which are displayed in Figure~\ref{fig:2a}.
-The median NN importances are clearly much larger than the median KNN importances, likely due to the NNs having obtained higher test set accuracies.
-Further, the NNs rely heavily on five specific items --- items $17$, $18$, and $20$, which measure emotional stability, and items $41$ and $48$, which measure openness --- whereas the KNNs rely fairly evenly on all the items.
-This finding suggests that the NNs captured relationships between these five items and the class label that the KNNs did not, likely contributing to the NNs' superior performance.
-The NN results in particular suggest that the FFM's overall lack of fit is most heavily influenced by its piece-wise lack of fit to items $17$, $18$, $20$, $41$, and $48$.
+PIs show that NN classifiers relied relatively heavily on five specific items --- items $17$, $18$, and $20$, which measure emotional stability, and items $41$ and $48$, which measure openness.
+This finding suggests that the FFM's overall lack of fit is most heavily influenced by its piece-wise lack of fit to items $17$, $18$, $20$, $41$, and $48$.